Together with our Cambridge community of teachers and learners

 - Efficient marking and feedback for mocks: Enables faster grading, automated marking for certain question types, and quicker feedback for students taking mock exams.

 We are also developing digital exams that offer new possibilities for the way we assess.
 This includes testing skills that students can only demonstrate on-screen.
-This will allow us to assess a wider range of skills that students learn in the classroom.
+This allows us to assess a wider range of skills that students learn in the classroom.

 A responsible pace

-- Over 20,000 learners in 60 countries have already participated in the Digital Mocks Service, which provides a like-for-like experience of a digital exam in a practice setting, so schools, teachers and learners can build confidence.
+- Over 45,000 digital mock exams have been sat by learners in 66 countries as part of our Digital Mocks Service, which provides a like-for-like experience of a digital exam in a practice setting, so schools, teachers and learners can build confidence.

-- We will be implementing a phased global roll out with the ambition that by 2033 85% of our exams will be offered in both a digital and paper-based format*.
+- We are implementing a phased global roll out with the ambition that by 2033, 85% of our exams will be offered in both a digital and paper-based format.

 Find out more about the subjects available in our roadmap.